Australasian MARS – Multicentre Aspiration Risk Study

 Register your hospital for MARS

-All hospitals in Australia and New Zealand are eligible to join MARS, provided the following pre-requisites are met:
+All hospitals in Australia and New Zealand are eligible to join MARS, provided the following pre-requisites are met during the data collection phase:

-- Your hospital has an actively-promoted aspiration audit that is considered to have a low risk of under-reporting (see below)
+- Your hospital has an actively-promoted aspiration audit that is considered low risk for under-reporting (see below)

-- The principal investigator at each hospital must be able to identify the patients involved in reported aspirations, to enable the manual diagnosis verification and the collection of additional data.
-Therefore, aspiration reporting systems that irreversibly anonymise the cases are unsuitable.
+- The principal investigator at each hospital must be able to identify the patients involved in reported aspirations, to enable diagnosis verification and the collection of additional data.

-Features of an aspiration reporting system that may minimise the risk of under-reporting:
+Features of an aspiration audit that may minimise under-reporting:

-- Users aware the audit is running, how to enter a case and why it is important that the audit generates accurate data.
+- Well-promoted so that users are aware an audit is active, and why it is important the audit generates accurate data.

 Study progress